 In the same way personal computers upended the legacy mainframe computing world and mobile phones disrupted the landline telephony business, local energy will revolutionize the way we produce and consume electricity.
 By freeing energy from centralized fossil fuel power plants and the one-size-fits-all grid, entrepreneurs and innovators can re-invent the electricity business from the outside-in.
 Local energy also offers the bi-partisan benefits of local jobs, healthier communities and greater independence from large government bureaucracies.

 Microgrids and distributed generation are not new ideas.
 Early microgrids, built on natural gas, have been powering campuses and hospitals for years.
-Modern microgrids, built on solar and wind, are already powering military bases and remote islands across the world.
+Modern microgrids, built on solar and batteries, are already powering military bases and remote islands across the world.
 Clean energy microgrids are also the fastest and least expensive way to bring power to the one billion people in the developing world who still have no electricity.
 With near-term improvements in technology and small changes in policy, local energy will become the fastest path to clean power for your office, your neighborhood and your country.

 Freeing Energy is written for people who want to understand the clean energy movement and are interested in how they can play a part.
 The book explains the technologies and policies driving the industry, from its birth a century ago through today.
 It will lay out a path that goes through garages of entrepreneurs and through rural villages of Africa to deliver the cleaner, cheaper power of tomorrow.
 It will explore emerging business models and early areas for smart investments.
 With interviews of people like Jigar Shah, Jim Rogers, Amory Lovins, and many others, it will chronicle the visionaries and leaders who are shaping the future of clean energy.